spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/02-prepare-edge-configuration.md

 Should you need to apply different configurations once the device arrives at the physical site, you can use a secondary user data to support this use case.

-Use the additional user data to override configurations from the previous user data flashed into the device or to inject new configuration settings.
-Using secondary user data at the physical site is a common pattern for organizations that need to change setting once the Edge host is powered on at the physical location.
+Use the additional user data to override configurations from the previous user data that was flashed into the device or to inject new configuration settings.
+Using secondary user data at the physical site is a common pattern for organizations that need to change settings after powering on the Edge host at the physical location.

 To use additional user data, create a bootable device, such as a USB stick, that contains the user data in the form of an ISO image.
 The Edge Installer will consume the additional user data during the installation process.